Maikell10/Netflix-clone-backend/README.md

-# Getting Started with npm install
+# Getting Started with yarn add or npm install

 Use yarn add in your console for getting the folder 'node_modules' and start coding.